noi-techpark/opendatahub-epaper-api/README.md

 CREATE DATABASE edisplays;
 CREATE USER edisplays-user;
 ```

+Make sure that a default schema called `public` exists, and that the owner is `edisplays-user`.

 #### Application
 Copy the file `src/main/resources/application.properties` to `src/main/resources/application-local.properties` and adjust the variables that get their values from environment variables.
 You can take a look at the `.env.example` for some help.